ironbar/orangutan/reports/04_Modeling.md

 It is surprinsing that a model trained for category obstacles achieves better scores on food category than models trained for food.

-Using a number of epochs of 6 is worse than 3, both in speed and reward.
+The number of epochs 3 seems to be optimal, at least at the beginning of the train.

 Experiments take a long time and that makes harder the iterative improvement process.